jrdalino/aws-ecs-monolith-to-microservices-workshop/README.md

 # Break a Monolith Application into Microservices with Amazon Elastic Container Service, Docker, and Amazon EC2

-In this demo, I will show you how to use Elastic Container Services to break a monolithic application into micro services.
+In this demo, I will show you how to use Elastic Container Services to break a monolithic application into microservices.

 We will start out by running a monolithic appplication using ECS and then we will deploy new microservices side by side with the Monolith and finally we will divert traffic over to our microservices with zero downtime.

 Let's take a look at our server.js file
 ```js
 const app = require('koa')();
 const router = require('koa-router')();